 A mixed response was received on this question.
-24 responses have been received which do not support (not preferred option) the idea of a new settlement.
+The majority ofresponses received do not support (not preferred option) the idea of a new settlement.
 One developer suggest that there is no place for a 'new settlement' in the Derby HMA, focus on new development should be in the principle urban area, another states that there are alternative suitable urban locations where housing growth can be located and a further developer suggests that this option would take years to deliver and would not meet housing requirements in the plan period.